 6. MYTH: People who pick at their skin, leaving marks, do it for attention.

 TRUTH: Quite the opposite, actually.
 We spend much of our time trying to cover up the damage we inflict with makeup or clothing so that we can face the world without anyone noticing our scars because a high majority of us are ashamed of the marks- not just because they irritate our skin, but because the action that caused it was at our own doing and continues to be.
 We try to hide the fact that we have this disorder because it isn’t well-known to the public and the stereotypes attached to it are damaging.

-7. MYTH: Picking at your skin to the extent that it causes noticeable damage on a daily basis means that you are under the influence of illegal narcotics (ie. Meth).
+7. MYTH: Picking at your skin to the extent that it causes noticeable damage on a daily basis means that you are under the influence of narcotics.

 8. MYTH: Skin pickers see things on or under their skin that isn’t there; they are experiencing a psychosis.

 TRUTH: A smaller percentage of skin pickers do experience psychosis, but there isn’t a direct correlation between skin picking and psychosis; the most common co-morbid disorders to go along with dermatillomania are obsessive-compulsive disorder (OCD), body dysmorphic disorder (BDD), anxiety disorders, trichotillomania, depression, and personality disorders.
 In the cases of a psychosis being the main cause of the skin picking, the behavior will discontinue when the psychosis is treated; keep in mind, there are a smaller number of individuals with psychosis who have dermatillomania as a separate issue- it is a disorder, not a symptom, for these individuals.